Addressing The Recruitment And Attrition Challenges In The U.S. Army

 - If you did not serve in the military, why did you not join?

-- If you did serve in the military and did not reenlist for a second term, why did you make that
+- If you did serve in the military and did not reenlist for a second term, why did you make that choice?

 The main method of sampling in this study was snowball sampling.
-A strength of snowball sampling is
+A strength of snowball sampling is its

-survey to their professional colleagues’ after responses were gathered by email, each individual was
+professional colleagues.
+After responses were gathered by email, each individual was assigned a pseudonym to

-assigned a pseudonym to de-identify them in the data reporting.
+de-identify them in the data reporting.

 Collected Data